hashibuto/MiGreat/README.md

 migreat upgrade
 ```

 This configures an unconfigured database, and executes unexecuted migrations.
 This should run standalone, outside of your application.
 In a kubernetes environment, you may have a dedicated pod spin up to execute the script as part of a rollout hook.
 In a compose, or local environment, you may want to execute it before your service starts.
-What you don't want to do however, is tighly couple migreat's execution to that of your microservice process.
+What you don't want to do however, is tightly couple migreat's execution to that of your microservice process.
 In an environment where your service runs in multiple processes or even on multiple hardware/virtual nodes, tight coupling will have undesired consequences (think everybody transacting on the same migration script at once).

 **TL;DR:** Keep the migration execution and the application execution separate!